vega/vega-lite/site/docs/mark.md

 ## Bar

-The `bar` mark represents each data point as a rectangle, where the length is mapped to a quantitative scale.
+The `bar` mark encodes x and y channels with a pair of discrete and continuous fields.

 ### Single Bar Chart